Rebuilding Ireland Home Loan

 To apply for the Rebuilding Ireland Home Loan, complete the application form (pdf).
 You can also get the form in hard copy directly from your local authority.
 You submit your application and supporting documents (see ‘Supporting documents’ below) to the local authority in the area where you wish to buy or build your home.

-You will receive a decision in writing about your application approximately 4 to 6 weeks after submitting the completed application form.
+You will receive a decision in writing about your application approximately 6 to 8 weeks after submitting the completed application form.
+The loan offer is valid for 6 months.

 You need to submit a number of supporting documents with your application, some of which depend on your situation.
 The application form provides a checklist for applicants so that you can make sure you have all the necessary documents before submitting your application.